 Apparently not, according to my Twitter advisors, I am supposed to follow zillions of people and dip in and out.
 And there is lots of software to help me do this including the who unfollowed me app.
 I tried it out – apparently, @Oprah, @DalaiLama, and @DeathStarPR unfollowed me.
 What?
 They never followed me in the first place.
 There has never been any reciprocation of my fandom and I didn’t expect it either.

 But, like all things in life, the more you do, the more you are worth.
 On Twitter, the more followers you have , the more you are worth, especially if you are influential, because you can turn that into money.
 And then the more money you have, the more you are worth until you have an epiphany and give back to society and then become truly worthy.
 It is all about Maslow’s Hierarchy of Needs.

-Jennifer Werner is an influencer and writes brilliantly about having her influence monetised in the New York Times.
+Writer Jennifer Werner is a social media influencer and writes brilliantly about having her influence monetised in the New York Times.

 I too had an influential moment, when I reviewed the first Iphone on the eve of its launch and had loads of companies contacting me to buy up links on my page.
 This was 2007 when SEO was the main thing to get seen.
 Me being influential in that tiny window of the Iphone launch was heady stuff!
 Not really, the companies weren’t anyone I wanted to dilute my brand for (*guffaws*).